humanitieswithoutwalls/hwwcommunityengagedresearch.github.io/docs/projects/planning/index.md

 has_children: true
 ---

-project scoping, planning, early stages
+project scoping, planning, early stages, dvision of labor early on